What Is Capacity Building? How Does It Fit Into Implementation Science?

 Implementation Capacity Building Definition

 When ACJI talks about implementation capacity building, this is what we mean: An intentional process of enhancing an organization’s internal capabilities to support change over time.
+It is not about any given change initiative, rather the organization’s ability to adapt over time.
+And it requires intentional focus.

 Capacity building includes